haonanou/Future-of-Artificial-Meat/README.md

 # Running the visualization

-The recommended way to run the code is to use a server so that there are no blocking agents from website.
-No compelation is required, Although internet is required.
+The recommended way to run the code is to use a server so that there are no blocking agents from browser.
+No compilation is required, Although internet is required, since data is an external source and also the libraries required to run the visualization.

 1. Using Python